Quantum-data-driven dynamical transition in quantum learning: Ensemble average results

 For restricted Haar ensemble, we analytically obtain its frame potential as

-We see $\calF_{\rm RH}^{(2)}$ grows quadratically with number of data until converged to the squared Hilbert space dimension when $N \ge d-1$, which is in sharp contrast to the Haar random ensemble result $\calF_{\rm Haar}^{(2)} = 2$ independent of either system dimension or number of data (additional calculations can be found in Appendix~\ref{app:rh}).
+We see $\calF_{\rm RH}^{(2)}$ grows quadratically with number of data until \BZ{saturates at} the squared Hilbert space dimension when $N \ge d-1$, which is in sharp contrast to the Haar random ensemble result $\calF_{\rm Haar}^{(2)} = 2$ independent of \BZ{both} system dimension \BZ{and} number of data (additional calculations can be found in \QZ{Supplementary Note 5}).
 As a sanity check, the $N=0$ no data case agrees with the Haar random case.
 At large $N$, the frame potential saturates to $2d^2-d$, limited by the Hilbert space dimension due to orthogonal condition on input data.
 Such a phenomena can be understood from the reduction in the degree of freedom driven by the increasing number of data.
 The analytical formula is plot in Fig.~\ref{fig:framePot}(a) as the red dashed curve.

 We expect when the converged state is unique, for example in the {\em frozen-error dynamics}, the frame potential will converge to the restricted Haar ensemble's prediction.
 To provide a quantitative understanding, we show the frame potential from numerical simulation at late-time (blue dots) with various data states and see a good agreement with theory from restricted Haar ensemble (red dashed line) in Fig.~\ref{fig:framePot}(a).
 Overall, similar convergence of frame potential can also be found in {\it frozen-error, critical-point} and {\it critical-frozen-error}, as we show in Fig.~\ref{fig:framePot}(b).
 Their deviations from the exact theoretical result (black dashed) are due to finite samples in the ensemble, and slow convergence of unitary in dynamics belonging to polynomial convergence class.
 For non-unique converged states of dynamics with at least one target value chosen within accessible region $y_\alpha \in (O_{\rm min}, O_{\rm max})$, the frame potential of unitary ensemble $\calU$ can lie between the values of Haar and restricted Haar ensembles, $\calF_{\rm Haar}^{(2)} < \calF_{\calU}^{(2)} < \calF_{\rm RH}^{(2)}$, due to extra randomness allowed in the unitary, as shown by the green, purple and blue lines in Fig.~\ref{fig:framePot}(b).